MicheleTobias/STRIDE_template/README.md

 ## STRIDE_project_template
 Setting up a template repository to manage STRIDE projects

-The purpose of this project is [].
+The purpose of this project is to show participants how github works.
 My hypothesis is [].

 I plan to collect data from [] and [] and [].